A day-by-day account of what it’s like to do a 5 day water fast with exercise

 Autophagy is a regular process where your cells are broken down and recycled, starting with the damaged parts first.
 There are many other benefits to fasting too including increased body fat loss, increased insulin sensitivity, lower blood cholesterol and more.

-With all these benefits I decided to try a 5 day water fast.
-Before we get any further, let’s not mince words: fasting for five days was quite difficult.
+With all these benefits I decided to try a 5 day water fast while still exercising.
+Before we get any further, let’s not mince words: fasting for five days is difficult!
 It wasn’t intense like lifting a very heavy weight or getting through a 3-minute sparring round, but it was a monotonous, unpleasurable and hazy five days.

 By the end of the fast I definitely saw the bright side: I’m now much more grateful for the food I shovel down my mouth each day.